 When most people start fasting, there is typically some level of discomfort.
 However, it is possible to get used to the fasting routine pretty quickly.
 Quite simply, you must learn to fast in a way that works for you.
 While any true fast does involve abstinence from food or at least certain types of food, typically different fasting combinations work better for different people.
 The goal to having a successful fast is all about finding what we like to call your Fast Zone, and that is different for everybody and can change depending on the season you are in.

 Finding your Fast Zone helps you choose both the type and length of fast.
-Let’s say you choose to go on a Daniel fast (only fruits and vegetables).
+Let’s say you choose to go on a Daniel fast (fruits, nuts, and vegetables).
 Should you eat beans?
 If you can eat beans and stay in your Fast Zone, go ahead.
 But for some people eating beans takes them out of the zone.
 Should you eat peanut butter?
 Probably not.
 Peanut butter is more of an indulgence, and not many people can stay in a Fast Zone while enjoying indulgences.

-If you drink coffee regularly, one of the worst mistakes you can make is to fast for one to three days and cut caffeine out abruptly and completely.
+If you drink coffee regularly, one of the worst mistakes you can make is to fast for one to three days and cut caffeine out completely.
 Please don’t do that, or you will spend this time grumpy and in withdrawal instead of enjoying God’s presence.